Convert a NumPy array to LaTeX

 dtype=int)

-• Lower Triangular Matrix: In a lower triangular matrix, all elements above the main diagonal (elements that lie on or above the main diagonal) are zeros
+• Lower Triangular Matrix: In a lower triangular matrix, all elements above the main diagonal are zero.

 Code